-Disposal Authorisation Description of record and retention period Justification for retention period 1051 Risk assessment and mitigation Records relating to the identification, assessment and monitoring of risks.
-Includes: the implementation of risk reduction practices and procedures, such as fire and evacuation exercises the management of strategic, financial and property risks.
+Disposal Authorisation Description of record and retention period Justification for retention period Authorisation 1051 Risk assessment and mitigation Records relating to the identification, assessment and monitoring of risks.
+Includes: • the implementation of risk reduction practices and procedures, such as fire and evacuation exercises • the management of strategic, financial and property risks.
 Excludes records relating to work health and safety risk management processes.
-Disposal action - years after business action completed.
+Disposal action - 7 years after business action completed.
 Date authorised: 1 September 2016 Background/business process: This is a merger of existing record classes relating to risk.
 Property Management Risks associated with poor building management and which may ultimately affect service delivery capacity and quality, include: • degradation of the Queensland Government's asset base • premature asset failure • shorter asset useful life • higher repair and replacement costs • missed opportunities to identify and implement improvements to reduce environmental impacts • unnecessary exposure to legal, social and other risks associated with deteriorated buildings, statutory non-compliance, workplace health and safety and hazardous materials.
-Strategic Management Strategic risks relate directly to an agency's strategic planning and management processes.
-Strategic risks relate directly to an agency's strategic plan.
+Strategic risks relate directly to an agency's strategic planning and management processes.
+Strategic risks are those which could significantly impact on the achievement of the agency's vision and strategic objectives as documented in the strategic plan.
 They are high level risks which require identification, treatment, monitoring and management by the agency's senior executives or Board.
 These risks may need to be managed by more than one agency for the risk treatments to be effective.
 Section 61 of the Financial Accountability Act 2009 requires agencies to establish and maintain appropriate risk management systems.
 Risks that need to be identified and managed include: • agency strategic and operational risks which are managed by individual agencies but which may become risks for the State due to their size or significance